 The term ‘amalgam’ means ‘mixture’.
 Dental amalgams are made of mercury (a liquid) blended with a powdered alloy of silver, tin and copper.
 They’ve been in use for about 150 years, so you know they’re durable.

 Would you rather not have metal fillings?
 Composite resins, made of glass and resin, are tooth-colored.
 A composite filling will be as durable as an amalgam, and blends in with the rest of your teeth.
-It costs a little more, but the cosmetic benefits may balance that concern.
+It costs a little more, but the cosmetic benefits (and the absence of mercury) may balance that concern.

 For larger fillings or an inlay (applied on the tooth surface), your dentist may recommend a porcelain (or ceramic) filling.
 Porcelain is tooth colored, to match your teeth, and may last longer than regular fillings.
 Because they are bigger and more customized, porcelain/ceramic fillings are priced higher than amalgam (the least expensive) and composite.